mukireus/flutter_template_login/README.md

-# Flutter UI Login Screen
+# Flutter UI Login Screen - Awesome Project

 This app was made for training.
 For arrangements and development ideas, please contact me.